adam4130/reversible-random-number-generators/README.md

 ### Usage Python

 Python ctypes allows for the import of a C shared library.
 Since our reversible generator is written in C++, we added a C interface (`libWrapper.so/dll`).
-We also provide a Python wrapper for this C interface (`examples/reverse.py`).
+To use the functions contained in this shared library we include a Python wrapper for this C wrapper (`examples/reverse.py`).
 Copy or link this module to the directory of your Python project.
 The reversible generators can then simply be accessed with `import reverse`.

 **Note:** The `reverse.py` module attempts to automatically find the C wrapper library (`libWrapper.so/dll`) on your path.
 However, the ctypes `find_library` function is very fragile.
 On UNIX systems, the lookup can be aided by with the following.

 ```
 $ export LD_LIBRARY_PATH="/usr/local/lib64" # Replace with the path containing libWrapper.so